Ceramic Bearings: Real or Hype

 A Hybrid Ceramic bearing uses balls made of silicon nitride ceramic material (and other special ceramics) and steel races which are coated with a special material.
 The rolling resistance is higher than a full ceramic ball bearing, but impact damage resistance is greatly increased and prices are more reasonable, and are very good compromise.

-In motor testing on my dyno, I do not see consistent gains when using ceramic bearings in the modified motor types.
+In motor testing on my dyno, I do not see consistent gains when using ceramic bearings in the modified motor types on dirt.
 In testing motors multiple times, I see a 1% gain sometimes, a 5% another, and then another time -3% gain (or loss!).
 When asked about dyno tuning, I always say it gives you a pointer in a direction for gains, not a definitive absolute of 'this motor is better than a different motor'.
 I see trends when testing motor designs when I have enough to compare, such as when using my motor designs as I have hundreds to test and then look at all the data.
 I then can say that yes this setup is better than the other setup.
 In the end, motor testing really involves on track testing with well setup cars and talented drivers.
 I am fortunate to have some of the best drivers, and their cars, to do the down and dirty work of what motor works by running cars on a track.